iGitScor/igitscor.github.io/_posts/2017-06-19-personal-growth-hacking.md

 This is exactly the same experience I encountered.
 By specifying my new location, and sometimes my new company - Apple through a draw, I've got the same result, to a lesser extent.

+I also [wrote an article](http://iscor.me/blog/smashing-conf-san-francisco) about a great topic: **web performance**.
+I didn't attend the conference in person but I followed the online presentation, thanks to the excellent work of [Smashing Magazine](https://www.smashingmagazine.com), allowing me to thank Patty Toland for her talk.

 Some companies, or maybe bots, sent me job opportunities.
 Those weren't qualified according to my skills so I didn't applied, but living in the American soil is one of the key factors in finding a job, a ~~great~~ help when we are strangers.

 Some real people, or maybe bots, began following me on social networks, surely because they appreciated my works, or my French Tech spirit… or certainly because I was working for Apple.
 They believed that.
-I especially hope that if I really work for one of these boxes, one day, I'll be followed not for the job but for research content, debates and discussions.
+I especially hope that if I really work for one of these companies, one day, I'll be followed not for the job grade but for research content, debates and discussions.

 ### Personal growth hacking